TI-Toolkit/tivars_hexfiend_templates/README.md

 2. Select "Open Templates Folder" from the Template list
 3. Copy this folder to the folder that is opened
 4. Select `TI` from HexFiend's template list to use it.

+Note: If this added multiple templates to your template list, HexFiend must be updated to a version >= 1.17.

 ## Other stuff